 |

 There are a lot of possible materials that can be used to isolate the instrument from the rough treatment it's bound to get.
-Polystyrene beans, corrugated cardboard, polystyrene sheets, bubble-wrap· and different people swear by different materials.
+Polystyrene beans, corrugated cardboard, polystyrene sheets, bubble-wrap - different people swear by different materials.
 But whatever is used, there are some firm rules which need to be followed.

 First, think carefully whether there are any parts that need special protection.